Sample Business Thank You Email Message

 If you're intimidated by the prospect of writing any kind of business-oriented letter, do yourself a favor and review some sample letters of all kinds so that you’ll have a better idea of how your own business correspondence should look.
 These letter samples include cover letters, interview thank you letters, follow-up letters, job acceptance correspondence, and rejection letters.

-There are also samples of resignation letters, appreciation letters, and business letters.
+Do a search on your favorite website using their content search option—usually found at the top of the webpage.
+You can also search the internet for samples of resignation letters, appreciation letters, and business letters.
 Knowing how to nail these letters will help you get an interview, follow-up with an employer, and handle all the employment-related correspondence you may need to write.